stevearrants/style/docs/images.md

 necessary in procedures.

 Image size is more of a group preference.
 Just remember that large images can overwhelm the user.
 Consider using just parts of the full image.
-Or, redude the image by 72-75%.
-Then use a Sharpen filter set at between 72-75%.
+Or, reduce the image by 72%-75%.
+Then use a Sharpen filter set at between 72%-75%.

 Some documentation tools and JaveScript plugins let you use a thumbnail image.
 When the user mouses over or clicks the image, it enlarges to full size.